luciebinder/diler-digital-literacy-new/_sources/content/writing/scientific_paper.md

 It's paramount to emphasize the **central logic** that underlies the scientific claim, the **main message** of the paper.
 Reflections on the logic behind the paper connect the experimental phase with the paper-writing phase.

-You should aim to:

-- allocate time based on presumptive importance
+You should aim to allocate time based on presumptive importance
 - **title, abstract, figures** vs. rest/methods (not ideal but unfortunately the default for most readers)

 Plan before producing

-- make an **outline**
+- Make an **outline**
   - informal sentence for each planned paragraph
 - (potentially) start the process around the description of each result
 - each paragraph has a defined role ideally defined at the outline stage

 Figures and tables take time to be designed and implemented well.
 So before investing time, consider the following:

 ```{card}
 **Figures** 📶